Henrik Dahl (politician)

-Henrik Dahl (born 20 February 1960 in Vejlby-Risskov) is a Danish author and politician, who is a member of the Folketing for the Liberal Alliance.
-He was elected into parliament at the 2015 Danish general election.
+Johan Henrik Dahl (born 20 February 1960) is a Danish author and politician who since 2024 has been a Member of the European Parliament for the Liberal Alliance.
+From 2015 to 2024 he was a member of the Folketing.

 Dahl first ran for parliament in the 2015 general election, where he was elected with 2,902 votes cast for him.
 He was reelected in the 2019 election with 1,737 votes.

 In Denmark, his book from 1997, Hvis din nabo var en bil (If your neighbor was a car), has been considered a cultural sociological masterpiece.
+Dahl has described himself as a rindalist.